matttavares9/CSCI4961_labs_projects/docs/source/user/introduction.rst

 Motivation
 ==========
-The emerging field of quantum computing offers the opportunity for new career paths, research, and collaboration.
-However, the complexity of the field can be a barrier to entry for interested students.

-Our goal is to make quantum computing more approachable and engaging for newcomers.
-We aim to break down the barrier to entry by offering a hands-on approach that allows you to learn and explore quantum concepts easily.
+Quantum computing is a rapidly growing field, offering exciting opportunities for careers, research, and interdisciplinary collaboration.
+However, the complexity and abstract nature of the subject often create barriers for new learners.

+Our mission is to lower these barriers by offering a practical, accessible learning experience.
+Through these hands-on modules, we aim to empower students to confidently engage with quantum computing concepts and prepare for future advancements in the field.

-By integrating these modules into existing and future quantum courses, we hope to support you in developing key quantum computing skills as well as prepare you for exciting opportunities in the field!
+By integrating these resources into current and future quantum courses, we strive to support students in building foundational skills and exploring the possibilities of this emerging technology.